Step 5: Designing Your Subject Report

 Building Your Own Report

-- Most reports end with the specific items in each category, broken out in a series of Composite Bar Charts.
+Most reports end by listing out the specific items in each category and how the subject scored on them, displayed in a series of scoring overview tables.

 Reporting Best Practices

-- Adding images to the front page can bring the report to life.
-They can be added to cover pages, or in headers/footers to add branding.
-Navigate to the Images section for instructions on how to upload images to your account and add them to your report.
+- Adding images can bring a report to life.
+Images can be added to cover pages or in headers or footers to add branding.